Health-Union/snowshu/docs/source/user_documentation/replica_dot_yaml_file.rst

   - **adapter** (*Required*) For Snowflake, BigQuery and Redshift this should be ``postgres``.
   - **adapter_args** (*Optional*) Some targets may require additional configuration, especially when emulating a different source type.
 These keys and values are specific to the target type.
 Currently, only `pg_extensions` is supported.
+  - **same_as_source** (*Optional*)   If adapters support this parameter and it is set to True, SnowShu will attempt to create the replica in the same account/database as the source.
+This is recommended as it avoids fetching data locally and greatly improves performance.
 Source
 ------